Shadowblades746/Maths-Millionaire/README.md

 ### -games-

 - there are maths games which allow you to earn money by solving simple math problems
-- there are three main difficulties so ensure to choose wislely based on your skill level
+- there are three main difficulties so ensure to choose wisely based on your skill level
 - you can try your luck at either addition, subtraction, multiplication or division

 ### -rank system-